wyongqiing/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: View Employee Details by Name**
+**Use case: Add/Edit/Remove Note to Employee Profile by Index**

 **MSS**

-1. HR requests to view detailed information of an employee.
-2. HR enters the employee's name.
-3. HRelper displays the comprehensive profile of the specified employee.
-   Use case ends.

-**Extensions**

-* 3a.
-The given name does not match any employee in the system.
-    * 3a1.
-HRelper shows default "No matching profiles found" window.
-    * 3a2.
-User has the option to click on Home button to return to home page
-    * Use case resumes at step 2.

-* 3b.
-An employee name matches the given search keyword.
-    * 3b1.
-HRelper displays the comprehensive profile of the employee.
-    * 3b2.
-User has the option to click on Home button to return to home page Use case ends.

-Use case: Add/Edit/Remove Note to Employee Profile by Index

-**MSS**

 1. HR requests to add or edit a note for an employee.
 2. HR enters the employee index and new note content.
-3. HRelper updates the employee's profile with the new note.
+3. HRelper updates the employee's profile with the new note.</br>
    Use case ends.

 **Extensions**